smurfix/DaBroker/doc/config.rst

         `dabroker.base.codec.NAME.Codec`, or a compound name
         which will be regarded as an object and instantiated directly.

-        Default: bson.
+        Default: null, which only works with the "local" transport.

-        Transports which accept list+dict can use "null".
+        Available: bson json marshal

     *   transport